Freelance Content Creator

 However, if you can find the right moment to request feedback when you are working remotely it will benefit your career, both in the long term and on a day-to-day basis.
 There are several reasons for this.
 Feedback helps you to become more efficient and you will be able to implement changes in your work routine in a gradual and orderly manner.
 Most importantly, feedback gives you constructive criticism of your work, which is necessary when you work alone from home.

 What, then, is key to successfully asking your boss for feedback?
-It’s all down to practice and preparation…
+It’s all down to these 5 steps of practice and preparation:

 1. Suggest a meeting or a video call